-§26.406, Groundwater Contamination Information and Reports; Rules
+Section 26.406, Groundwater Contamination Information and Reports; Rules

 When this statute was crafted, the legislature required the TGPC "publish, not later than April 1 of each year, a joint groundwater monitoring and contamination report covering the activities and findings of the committee made during the previous calendar year."
 Because of the inter-agency coordination needed to compile the information for this report, and the amount of data manipulation and editing necessary to publish the report, the April 1 deadline has been consistently difficult to achieve.
-The TGPC has contemplated establishing an electronic database, shared by member agencies, to track groundwater contamination case information; however, no member agency has the resources to develop such a database alone.
+The TGPC has contemplated establishing an electronic database, administered by TCEQ and shared by member agencies, to track groundwater contamination case information: this initiative will continue to be pursued.